grammyjs/grammY/CONTRIBUTING.md

 If you just want to build from the newest version of the source code on GitHub, you can directly import from `https://raw.githubusercontent.com/grammyjs/grammY/main/src/mod.ts`.
 (Naturally, you can replace main by another branch name, e.g. in order to test a PR.)

+#### Coding

 If you want to read or modify grammY's code, you can do the following.

 1. Install Deno from <https://deno.land>.
 2. Use <https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno> or a similar extension if you are using a different editor.
 3. Clone this repo.
-4. Run `deno cache src/mod.ts` in the root directory of the repo.
+4. Run `deno task check` in the root directory of the repo.
+   This will download and cache all dependencies and typecheck the complete code base.

 You are now ready to work on grammY.

-Before you open a PR, make sure to run `deno test`, `deno fmt` and `deno lint` on the Deno codebase.
+Before you open a PR, make sure to run `deno task dev` on the Deno codebase.

+#### Test Coverage

+A CI job will determine the test coverage for your changes, and comment them on GitHub.
+If you want to see the code coverage locally, you need to have [LCOV](https://github.com/linux-test-project/lcov) installed (trying installing the `lcov` package).
+This should give you `genhtml`, a tool to display LCOV code coverage.

+1. Run `deno task coverage` to generate test coverage files.
+2. Run `deno task report` to generate an HTML report for the coverage.
+3. Point your browser to `./test/coverage/index.html` to view the test coverage.

 ### Working on the Core of grammY using Node.js